Skip to main content

 • The data packages are sent on the DATA OUT port to the intended receiver.

-The following information describes a typical procedure when setting up a DD Engine @ DD1000i for the first time.
+The following information describes a typical procedure when setting up a DD1000i for the first time.

 Step 1Step 2Step 3Step 4Step 5